-Mattress stores in Hong Kong
+Mattress Stores in Hong Kong

-Many people shop for mattresses in department stores, malls, or branded mattress shops.
-Although shopping in a traditional brick and mortar retail location is beneficial because you can touch and feel the product, many customers nowadays have become more sophisticated, realizing that there are a number of drawbacks to shopping in store.
+Many people shop for mattresses in department stores, malls or branded mattress shops.
+Although shopping in a traditional bricks and mortar retail location is beneficial because you can touch and feel the product, many customers nowadays have become more sophisticated, realizing that there are a number of drawbacks to shopping in store.
 Before you walk into your first mattress store, please be aware of some of the limitations to exclusively shopping in a store for your next mattress:

 - High Prices.
-The prices will typically be higher than online prices, as the price has to cover overhead such as shop floor rental, marketing costs, and sales commission for the staff
+The prices will typically be higher than online prices as the price has to cover overhead such as shop floor rental, marketing costs, and sales commission for the staff

 - Lack of Transparency.
-Lack of specific information about what’s inside each model, different model names between different stores, and confusion about how much of the price is negotiable leaves many customers with more questions than answers when they visit a store.
-Sales staff will promote items that have higher commission.
+Lack of specific information about what's inside each model, different model names between different stores and confusion about how much of the price is negotiable leaves many customers with more questions than answers when they visit a store.
+Sales staff will promote items that have a higher commission.
 Be wary of enthusiastic sales staff.
 They may simply be pushing you toward items that provide them the largest commission check.